zhanymkanov/fastapi-best-practices/README.md

 > [!WARNING]
 > Notes on the thread pool:
 > - Threads require more resources than coroutines, so they are not as cheap as async I/O operations.
 > - Thread pool has a limited number of threads, i.e. you might run out of threads and your app will become slow.
-[Read more](https://github.com/Kludex/fastapi-tips?tab=readme-ov-file#2-be-careful-with-non-async-functions)
+[Read more](https://github.com/Kludex/fastapi-tips?tab=readme-ov-file#2-be-careful-with-non-async-functions) (external link)

 ### CPU Intensive Tasks
 The second caveat is that operations that are non-blocking awaitables or are sent to the thread pool must be I/O intensive tasks (e.g. open file, db call, external API call).